lifeparticle/Ruby-Cheatsheet/README.md

     attr_accessor :name, :number
 end

-# use < symbol to inherit methods and attributes from parent class
+# use < symbol to inherit methods and attributes from the parent class
 class Student < Person
     attr_accessor :id
 end